-Birth father rights: While no paternity registry exists, a mother and unmarried father may sign an acknowledgement of paternity with the intent to establish the man’s paternity. § 14-20-11; 14-20-12; 14-20-50
+Birth father rights: While no paternity registry exists, unmarried fathers hoping to receive notice of adoption proceedings may file an acknowledgement of paternity with the family court clerk. § 15-8-3

-Finalization: Out of 94 adoptions completed in 2014, the average time between TPR and adoption finalization was 13.2 months (acf.hhs.gov)
+Finalization: The average time between TPR and adoption finalization in 2014 was 3.4 months.

-Many of the children waiting to be adopted in North Dakota have special needs.
+Many of the children waiting to be adopted in Rhode Island have special needs.
 Federal (Title IV-E) and state (non-IV-E) programs exist to help adoptive parents meet their child’s needs.
-In North Dakota, the maximum monthly amount ranges from $752-946.
-Specialized rates are available for children with exceptional needs.
-For more information visit NACAC.org.
+In Rhode Island, the maximum monthly amount ranges between $100-110.
+For more information on adoption assistance please visit NACAC.org.

 It is always possible to adopt a child from another country, even if you live in the United States.
 Children under 18 adopted from a Hague Convention country entering the U.S. with an IH-3 visa may automatically receive U.S. citizenship.